sumantripuraneni/secrets-sync-agent/README.md

 # hvault-ocp-secrets-sync

-The hvault-ocp-secrets-sync can be used to create and update/sync secrets in OpenShift Container Platform from Hashicorp vault.
-This can also be used as an init or a sidecar container to provide secrets to application container.
+The hvault-ocp-secrets-sync can be used to create and update/sync secrets in OpenShift Container Platform with Hashicorp vault secrets.
+This can also be used as an init or a sidecar container to provide secrets to an application container.

 ## Motivation